Sign In

 Embeddings are even more valuable in the context of vector databases (opens new window); we can apply basic similarity/distance measures on them to check how similar or dissimilar a pair of text (or other data) is, we can also use them to find the most relatable samples and so on.
 Their use is of such fundamental importance without requiring much background.

 In this blog, we'll explore how to generate and use embeddings with popular models, such as OpenAI, Jina, and Bedrock.
 MyScale's EmbedText() function provides a streamlined approach to working with embeddings, especially when dealing with large-scale data.
 By leveraging this tool, you can seamlessly integrate embedding-based search and other text-processing capabilities into your applications, all while benefiting from MyScale's performance and cost-effectiveness.
+This blog is the third one of the "Advanced RAG" series, you can explore other topics with the following articles:

 # Embedding Models